gargvishesh/druid/docs/multi-stage-query/index.md

 When using MSQE, the endpoints you frequently use may include:

-- `/druid/indexer/v1/task/{taskId}/status` to get the query status
+- `GET /druid/indexer/v1/task/{taskId}/status` to get the query status
-- `/druid/indexer/v1/task/{taskId}/status/reports` to get the query report
+- `GET /druid/indexer/v1/task/{taskId}/status/reports` to get the query report
-- `/druid/indexer/v1/task/{taskId}/status/shutdown` to cancel a query
+- `POST /druid/indexer/v1/task/{taskId}/status/shutdown` to cancel a query

 #### MSQE reports